Simple Vegan or Vegetarian Potato leek soup

 Check out some other cold weather recipes here

-Thanks for stopping by to read our story!
+Thanks for stopping by to read our post!

 Hope you enjoyed the post!
 Check out more on our homepage, and feel free to send to a friend.
 Let me know in the comment section if you test it out yourself!